 Price paid: £0.99

-In contrast with the Model NTK, this is the least expensive calculator in the collection.
-I paid £0.99 for it on eBay.
-It was a bit grimy and very stiff to operate when I bought it, but it cleaned up beautifully, and operates very smoothly (though not quite as smoothly as the Model NTK.)
+This example was a bit grimy and very stiff to operate when I bought it, but it cleaned up beautifully, and operates very smoothly.

 Facit Model NEA